 Bahrain GP: Max Verstappen beats Lewis Hamilton to first pole of F1 2021 in epic head-to-head start

-F1 finally gets its long-awaited duel as Max Verstappen and Lewis Hamilton go head to head for pole position at season-opener, with Red Bull challenger winning out; But Sergio Perez misses Q3, while Sebastian Vettel knocked out in Q1; Watch Sunday's race live on Sky Sports F1 at 4pm
+F1 finally gets its long-awaited duel as Max Verstappen and Lewis Hamilton go head to head for pole position at season-opener, with Red Bull challenger ahead; But Sergio Perez misses Q3, while Vettel knocked out in Q1; Watch Sunday's race live on Sky Sports F1 at 4pm

 By James Galloway